 We want you to be safe, you must have good solid shoes or boots to protect your feet.
 You haven't lived till a 750kg cow or horse accidently stands on your foot.
 A farm is a workplace environment.
 We have sunscreen, work gloves, spare hats and some spare gumboots for mud but protective shoes that cover your entire foot are a must have.
 The ground is all uneven from cows walking thru mud in winter so supportive boots are a big help to navigate the block.
 Think really rough bush track walking.....

 We do want you to enjoy yourself here, and not get damaged.!!

 We have a 3 bedroom house which we would share, with a double bed In each room available. mark is quite a good cook, but the cook never has to do the dishes, we have a dishwasher, we expect you to help pull your own weight around the house to clean up your own mess. we are both celiac, (no wheat/gluten) and we eat meat, occaisionally we butcher our own meat, so probably not suitable for vegetarians.
-This is a no smoking household, and the cats are in charge, so if you're allergic to cats not suitable.
+This is a no smoking household, and the cats in charge, so if you're allergic to cats not suitable.
 Mark works from home most days and I work most sunny afternoons on a part time job in Belgrave. there is tv with lots of movies on file for rainy days and internet of sorts, no decent bandwith (adsl no nbn here) so no downloading of movies possible.
 Telstra is a bit spotty here, but Optus works fine. we have reverse cycle a.c. and a wood fire which is lovely in winter but needs to be kept in wood!
 We are on tank water here which I love as it tastes so good but we have to watch our water use in high summer dry period. we also have solar so most (washing machines) are only run in daylight.

 tv has lots of movies on the files for rainy days or to curl up with at night.
 We are about half an hour drive from beach at inverloch.